 4. Ostomates excel at innovation and inventiveness.

-Ostomy wraps, stoma guards and pouch covers have helped me become more confident — all products invented by ostomates.
-I've even created a workshop for ostomy patients and healthcare professionals.
+Support wraps, stoma guards, and pouch covers have helped me become more confident.
+Many ostomy products are invented by ostomates themselves.
+I've even created workshops for ostomy patients and healthcare professionals.
 Innovation is often the failure that comes before success.
 Some of the best things in life take hard work, but that makes you appreciate them even more.

 5. How amazing my body actually is.